nsit-karan/java-algorithms/README.md

   - leetcode 1295 - find nos with even digits in an array

 - search
- - linear search, binary search
+  - linear search, binary search, order agnostic bin search

 - threads
   - basic code to print100 nos all in their own threads